 - Waist circumference (in cms) – Measure the circumference along the narrowest part of your waist, in line with the belly button.

-- Thigh circumference (in cms) – Measure the circumference of the widest part of your hips.
+- Hip circumference (in cms) – Measure the circumference of the widest part of your hips.
 Now write those numbers down somewhere where you won’t lose them!

 - Progress Pictures – taking weekly progress photos is a great way to track your progress.
 Take two photos – one facing the camera and a side pose.
 Sharing on social media is optional.

 A few pointers:

-- Do the measurements once a week.
+- Get out the measuring tape once a week.
 Why weekly?
-We find it’s the ‘goldilocks’ zone, not too often and not too far apart – just right!
+We find it’s the ‘Goldilocks’ zone, not too often and not too far apart – just right!

 - Take all your measurements at the same time each week.
 Pick your time but do each measurement at that time.
 First thing in the morning is a good time to pick.

 Remember, your weight loss journey is a marathon, not a sprint.
-Changing our bodies and our health can take some time.
+Changing our bodies and our overall health can take some time.
 And when we really want to see these changes quickly, it may seem like forever.
-Doing these measurements is the clearest message you will get that something is working (or not!).
-The more you measure, the more you track over time, the better you’ll know your body, and the better you’ll be able to change it.
-And if you’re serious at all about doing so, you better get measuring!
+Keeping track of your progress is the clearest message you will get that something is working (or not!).

 Author Note: This post was written by Kannan Raman for The Quad.